Tag: Discounts and rebates

 Italy vs Fashionbox, January 2019, Supreme Court, Case No 14609

 The Italien tax authorities had issued an assessment against Fashion box s.p.a., adjusting revenues for FY 2004 with the sum of EUR 988,888.27, related to transfer pricing transactions between the taxpayer and foreign subsidiaries of Fashion Box Group s.p.a. located in various European countries.
 In particular, the tax authorities pointed out that sales to the European subsidiaries accounted for 95 % of total sales and that the discounts applied to subsidiaries were 31 % while those offered to Italian shops were between 2 and 2,5 %.
 The products were sold in Italy for slightly lower prices than those applied to European subsidiaries.
 Therefore, the subsidiaries could enjoy a much higher profits.
 An Italian shop had a theoretical mark-up of 138% while the foreign distributor had a mark-up of 233 %.
 Hence, profits had been transferred to the foreign entities of the group.
 The Regional Tax Tribunal rejected the assessment.
-In its judgement the Tribunal stated that it was necessary to ...
+In its judgment the Tribunal stated that it was necessary to ...
 Read more

 France vs ST Dupont, March 2019, Administrative Court of Paris, No 1620873, 1705086/1-3